Congratulations on your Acceptance!

 To register for your first academic term, International Admissions will put you in communication with your PACT Mentor who will help you register for classes.

 All students must also pay their enrollment deposit.

 Submit Documents for Form I-20

-A Form I-20 is issued by Mercy College for the purpose of certifying to the U.S. government that you are eligible for F-1 student status.
+A Form I-20 is issued by Mercy University for the purpose of certifying to the U.S. government that you are eligible for F-1 student status.
 It certifies that that you have been fully admitted, you intend to pursue a full course of study as a bona fide student, and you have enough funds to study and live in the U.S.